grayhatdevelopers/material-web-components-react/README.md

 ## Documentation

-Visit [the official Material Web Components docs](https://github.com/material-components/material-web/blob/main/docs/intro.md) to learn more what options you have.
+Under the hood, this library simply uses the official [@material/web](https://github.com/material-components/material-web/) components.
+Visit [the official Material Web Components docs](https://github.com/material-components/material-web/blob/main/docs/intro.md) to learn how to use those components.
+The props remain the same!

 ## Contributing